Study in Norway

 Why choose UiB?

 In 2016 the University of Bergen received an award for Excellent International Student Satisfaction, based on almost 16,000 reviews from international students.
-This is only handed to universities with an avarage rating of 9.0 or higher, the top score being 10.
+This is only awarded to universities with an average rating of 9.0 or higher, on a scale up to 10.

 - Johannes from Germany was looking for an attractive city with good life quality and found UiB and Bergen.